ianz94/PnP-Server-Demo/README.md

 Detailed log file can be found at *logs/pnp_debug.log*.

 ## Database Setup
-This PnP server supports both CSV file-based and MariaDB database-based storage for device state persistence.
+This PnP server supports MariaDB database-based storage for device state persistence.
 Using a database offers better reliability and concurrent access.
 Follow these steps to set up the database:

 ### Option 1: Install and Setup MariaDB Locally